bradym05/VoldexCodeTest-Repository/README.md

 -Created sound group for game. <br />
 -Created sound group for GUI. <br />
 -Created new beam textures and restructured beams. <br />
+-Created SetData and GetData remotes for client accessible data. <br />
+-I have added my own sounds from the Toolbox.
+All sounds are uploaded by Roblox to avoid any copyright issues or future takedowns.<br />

 Generally, I use loleris' ProfileService and ReplicaService for DataStores and replication; but I decided against that for the sake of providing an accurate reflection of my abilities.
 I use other resources too, but the aforementioned are most relevant to this challenge.
 Everything provided here has been created solely for the Voldex code test and is not taken from my previous work, or anyone else's work.
 All of the code has been written as of 2023-06-27 or later.
 I am proud of my work here and I hope that it is up to par.
-Thank you again for this opportunity, it has been fun and exciting so far.
+Thank you again for this opportunity, it has been fun and exciting so far.<br />

 PadService:<br />